 The staff at Thompson Cancer Survival Center at Methodist strives to make your treatment experience as comfortable and as convenient as possible.
 From the soothing murals commissioned by a former patient’s family, to the myriad of support services, the facility offers you a wealth of information to help you through your cancer treatment.

 The Cancer Resource Center is located on the 2nd Level of Thompson at Methodist and provides essential services and support to patients dealing with all forms of cancer.
-The center is a partnership between Thompson at Methodist and the American Cancer Society and provides the latest in updated medical information.
+The center is a partnership between Thompson at Methodist, the American Cancer Society and the Cancer Support Community.
 Here, cancer patients, survivors and caregivers find guidance to navigate through their cancer journey.
-The Wellness Community meets at the Cancer Resource Center and offers a cancer support group on the first Tuesday of each month; a wig bank provides patients with free wigs and personalized fittings, while a specialized boutique includes certified fitters for breast prosthesis.
-The center is open Tuesday through Friday from 9 a.m. to 4 p.m. and is closed from noon to 1 p.m.
+A wig bank provides patients with free wigs and personalized fittings by appointment, and self-serve access to literature and the latest in updated medical information is available Monday through Friday from 9 a.m. to 4 p.m.
+For personal assistance from one of our staff members, please schedule an appointment by calling (865) 835-4530.

 Palliative Care Consultation Service